roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-01 ****** bydlsloan© "Whew, I needed that one!"
+"Whew, I needed that one!"
 Ben said, stuffing his cock back in his pants.
 "Thanks, babe.
 Wow, you really do look hot in that suit.
 John's in for a good time tonight, especially since he picked that one out."

  "I hope he likes it," Cori said, putting her suit back in place.
 "He was so excited when he picked it out."